Definition: Manifold

 Definition: Tangent Vector

-A tangent vector ξ\xi at point PP is defined in any local coordinate system as an mm-tuple.
+A tangent vector at point is defined in any local coordinate system as an -tuple.